martinkersner/GreenBook.org-scrap/README.md

 ==============
 http://goo.gl/jdzgh0

-Hi I'm new on web scraping and I need help to get all <code><a href></code> of each company from the list shown on this URL: http://www.greenbook.org/market-research-companies/united-states-of-america.
+Hi I'm new on web scraping and I need help to get all    <a href>
+of each company from the list shown on this URL: http://www.greenbook.org/market-research-companies/united-states-of-america.
 Then I need to present it on a table.
 I need a code that will first get all the url of each company and then those url I need to get the company name,